 > Carefully wrap your hands and feet when it’s cold out.

 Neuropathies can be concerning but worry not, here at Integrated Pain Management we are dedicated to helping you.
-When treating neuropathy we consider any underlying causes, including injury, systemic illness, and medications, which can keep neuropathy from progressing.
+When treating neuropathy in feet and legs we consider any underlying causes, including injury, systemic illness, and medications, which can keep neuropathy from progressing.
 We can help you develop a treatment plan that fits your needs, taking into consideration your daily activities, medical history, and specific symptoms.

 Contact us today!